cuijiyao01/docker-k8s-training/kubernetes/cheat-sheet.md

 **Please note, the parameter -n=<namespace> is optional.
 If not specified all requests will target the `default` namespace or the namespace specified in your kubeconfig.**

 ## shortcuts
 kubectl wants you to reference resources by type.
 To do so, there are different formats available.
-Most common is the following `kubect <verb> <resource type> <name>` like `kubectl get deployment nginx`.
+Most common is the following `kubectl <verb> <resource type> <name>` like `kubectl get deployment nginx`.
 However it is also possible to connect resource type and name like this `deployment/nginx`.

 For several of the resource types there are also shortend identifiers available.
 For example the type `service` can be referenced by `svc`.
 A full list is available [here](https://kubernetes.io/docs/user-guide/kubectl-overview/) in section "resource types".
 You can also run `kubectl api-resources` to get a list of all resources of this cluster including their shortnames.